 How to make milk Kefir?

 Milk Kefir (usually pronounced as keh-FEER) is a slightly carbonated but delicious milk beverage, fermented and similar to buttermilk or yogurt.
-Kefir is only fermented milk (room temperature) with kefir grains for almost 24 hours.
-It has incredible health benefits, is flavorsome, and is endured well, even with my lactose intolerance.
-It’s easier to prepare than yogurt because it involves no heating/ incubating.
+Kefir is only fermented milk (at room temperature) with kefir grains for almost 24 hours.
+Even with my lactose intolerance, it has incredible health benefits, is flavorful, and endures well.
+It’s easier to prepare than yogurt because it involves no heating or incubating.
 Moreover, kefir has a larger spectrum of probiotics when compared to yogurt.
 Sustainable, reusable kefir grains make it economical.

 With the popularity of kefir comes misinformation accompanied by deceiving products.
 Authentic milk kefir is only made with live milk kefir grains instead of any pre-made powder (or store-purchased kefir).
-Kefir that is available in stores is a mere imitation.
-Natural and healthy kefir can be made only with experience at home.
+Store-bought kefir may not have the same probiotic benefits as homemade kefir made with live grains.
+Making natural and healthy kefir at home requires experience.

 Milk Kefir Recipe

-• Pour the milk kefir grains into a glass jar.
+- Place the milk kefir grains into a glass jar.
 Fill two-thirds of the pot with fresh milk.
 Cover it using a cloth or the lid of the jar.
-(If you are putting the lid on it, don’t fill above two-thirds)
+(If you are putting the lid on it, don’t fill above two-thirds.)

-• Leave the contents at room temperature for up to about 24 hours.
-Forty-eight hours makes it thicker and sourer.
+- Leave the contents at room temperature for up to about 24 hours.
+After forty-eight hours, the contents become thicker and more sour.
 Twelve hours makes it sweeter and thinner.

-• While fermenting, the kefir grains float on the milk with cream.
+- While fermenting, the kefir grains float on the milk with cream.
 So, gently mix the solids and liquids using a wooden spoon.
 That way, it gets easier to strain.
-Use a clean wooden spoon or hands to scoop the culture from this kefir (it is easy to separate and feel from liquids).
+Use a clean wooden spoon or hands to scoop the culture from this kefir (it is simple to separate and feel from liquids).

-• Kefir culture gives birth to a jelly polysaccharide substance that develops around grains, looking ‘gloopy.’
+- Kefir culture gives birth to a jelly polysaccharide substance that develops around grains, looking ‘gloopy.’
 Its name is kefiran, and it bears unique properties.
 As you scoop the kefir grains, you might find them coated with a gel-like substance.
-Providing a good stir to the kefir distributes the kefiran and contributes to its thickness.
-(This is, however, variable, some strains produce a lot while others do not that much.)
+Stirring the kefir thoroughly distributes the kefiran, contributing to its thickness.
+(This is, however, variable, some strains produce a lot while others do not.)

 Note for Cleanliness and Storage of Milk Kefir

-The post is straining, and these grains are to be placed back in a jar without washing.
-Fresh milk is to be poured into the grains to make another batch.
-Ensure everything you use is well-cleaned (pots, hands, and implements).
-You wouldn’t indeed like to contaminate a living culture.
+After straining, return the grains to a jar without washing them.
+Pour fresh milk into the grains to prepare another batch.
+Ensure everything you use is well cleaned (pots, hands, and implements).
+It is important to avoid contaminating a living culture.
 Store the prepared kefir in your fridge in any glass jar.
 You may keep adding new batches of milk kefir to the pot and shake to mix.

 How do I make kefir without buying kefir grains?